Using The RGB Colour Model

 Some key terms

-secondary colour is a colour made by mixing two primary colours in a given colour space.
-The colour space may be produced by an additive colour model that involves mixing different wavelengths of light or by a subtractive colour model that involves mixing pigments or dyes.
+A secondary colour is created by mixing two primary colours in equal parts.
+The primary colours may belong to either an additive colour model, which combines wavelengths of light, or a subtractive colour model, which mixes pigments or dyes.

 Diagrams are free to download